hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 <img src="../img/model-macs.png" width="400">

-The second plot is the cross-correlation plot, and we will be discussing that in a little more detail in the next (SPP) lesson.
+The second plot is the cross-correlation plot, and we will be discussing that in a little more detail in the next lesson.

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*